pjcau/LocalNotifications_Over_iOS10/README.md

 [![Platform](https://img.shields.io/cocoapods/p/LocalNotifications_Over_iOS10.svg?style=flat)](http://cocoadocs.org/docsets/LocalNotifications_Over_iOS10)

-Example to manage the Local Notification from iOS10
+This's a Manager for the Local Notification from iOS10 to now.
+So now it's also the pod.